2015 USRA B-MOD RULES

 4.20.2 Officials reserve the right, in the public image of the sport and/or the USRA, to assign, approve or disapprove any advertising, sponsorship or similar agreement in connection with any event.
 All cars must be neat appearing and are subject to approval of officials to compete.
 By competing in an event, all drivers agree to comply with the decisions of officials in this regard.

 ARTICLE 5: ROLL CAGES

 5.1 Round steel tubing, seamless roll-over bars are required for the basic roll cage, and must be acceptable to officials.
-Acceptable tubing is as follows: minimum one and six-hundred sixty-six thousandths (1.666) by ninety five one thousandths (0.095) inch or one and one-half (1.5) inches by ninety-five one-thousandths (0.095) inch for mild steel and DOM tubing.
+Acceptable tubing is as follows: minimum one and six-hundred sixty-six thousandths (1.666) by ninety five one thousandths (.095) or one and one-half (1.5) inches by ninety-five one-thousandths (0.095) of an inch for mild steel and DOM tubing.
 Aluminum and/or other soft metals are not allowed.
 Roll bar connections must be properly welded.

 5.2 Roll bars within the driver’s reach must be padded with an accepted material as determined by an official.
 Fire retardant material is highly recommended.

 5.3 Installation and workmanship must be acceptable to officials.